Truly though:

 who tagged these guys?

-If you live in Kelowna, you know to be weary of sheep/rams along West Kelowna's lake roads.
+If you live in Kelowna, you know to be wary of sheep along West Kelowna's lake roads.

 Well, in 2024, I was driving up there and I encountered this whole herd.
 And because I'm constantly afraid of missing something cool to see, I obviously had my camera with me; so, after I very carefully and safely took some shots via my car, I pulled over at one of those rest stops.

-The first ones ones I saw were untagged: naked and afraid, I presume.
-Yet, as I wandered a little and followed them, a few more joined.
-One had a collar and a yellow tag while the others only had a yellow tag (the one with the collar seemed to be the leader; he guided them the whole time).
+The first ones ones I saw were untagged (naked and afraid, I presume).
+As I followed them around the road, eventually more joined.
+One had a collar and a yellow tag, another only had a yellow tag (the one with the collar seemed to be the leader; he guided them the whole time) while the rest were undressed.

-So when I got home, I decided to investigate.
+Once I got home, I set to investigate.

-I am definitely stereotyping here, but I highly doubt UBCO personnel would leave their tracking equipment to rot on these creatures 4 years later - but I literally couldn't find anything else other than infographics - well, and the Wild Sheep Society of BC.
+I am definitely stereotyping here, but I highly doubt UBCO personnel would leave their tracking equipment to rot on these creatures 4 years later - but I literally couldn't find anything else other than so many infographics - well, that, and the Wild Sheep Society of BC.

 But then I explored their website.